Survival models and health sequences

 \section{Abstract}

 Survival studies often generate not only a survival time for each patient but also a sequence of health measurements at annual or semi-annual check-ups while the patient remains alive.
 Such a sequence of random length accompanied by a survival time is called a survival process.
 Ordinarily robust health is associated with longer survival, so the two parts of a survival process cannot be assumed independent.
-This paper is concerned with a general technique---time reversal---for constructing statistical models for survival processes.
+This paper is concerned with a general technique---reverse alignment---for constructing statistical models for survival processes.
 A revival model is a regression model in the sense that it incorporates covariate and treatment effects into both the distribution of survival times and the joint distribution of health outcomes.
-The revival model also determines a family of conditional survival distributions given the observed history, which describes how the subsequent survival distribution is modified by the progression of health outcomes.
+The revival model also determines a conditional survival distribution given the observed history, which describes how the subsequent survival distribution is determined by the observed progression of health outcomes.